Doctoral Internship in Health Service Psychology

 Will you accept a 4th letter of recommendation?
 We will accept it but we may not read it.
 Given the number of applications we receive and the short time allotted before we need to make very important decisions (i.e., who to interview) we suggest only sending 3 letters from individuals you believe can best speak to your skills and areas for growth.
 This will ensure we read your best letters of support.

-How would you characterize the culture of the CAPS?
-We like to have fun with each other, love working with college students, and enjoy celebrating each other's accomplishments (with food).
+How would you characterize the culture of CAPS?
+We are passionate about improving the university student experience, prioritizing access to care through the lens of DEIBJ, and enjoy celebrating our team's wins and milestones (sometimes with food!)
 That said, this is a fast-paced setting that is highly utilized.
 Thus, there can be increased stress during certain times of the year when demand for services is high.
-We continually look at how we can better meet the need for student access while at the same time monitor self-care.
+We continually look at how we can balance meeting student needs while at the same taking care of ourselves.

 Are there opportunities to teach?
 There is no formal opportunity to teach on an ongoing basis; however, there might be some opportunities to guest lecture from time to time.

 How many applications do you typically receive and how many applicants will remain under active consideration after interviews?
-Each year we receive around 120-130 applications and interview around 40 candidates.
-We rank most interviewed candidates.
-Last year we received 125 applications for the doctoral internship, interviewed 36, and ranked 34.
+Each year we typically receive around 90-120 applications and interview around 35 candidates.
+We rank the most interviewed candidates.
+Last year we received 88 applications for the doctoral internship, interviewed 35, and ranked 34.

 Do I need to call you after the interview to "show interest" and hopefully improve my chances of getting ranked high?
 No. However, feel free to contact us if you have any questions that are not addressed on our website or that were not addressed during the interview.
 Email is often the easiest way to reach us.

 Do you have an Open House?
-We have not decided if we will host an open house this year.
-However, oftentimes current trainees will host Q&A sessions after the interview process is completed.
-Such Q&A sessions are for you to ask questions about living and working at Berkeley, and your participation is completely voluntary and it is not a part of formal interview.
+We will not host an open house this year.
+However, current interns will host Q&A sessions after the interview process is completed.
+Such Q&A sessions are for you to ask questions about living and working at Berkeley, and your participation is completely voluntary and it is not part of a formal interview.

 Applicants are welcome to visit in person and we do not privilege applicants who visit over those that do not.
-In fact, more often than not we have matched with applicants who have not visited (or met with the training director).
-That is, there is no advantage - rankings wise - to visiting or talking directly with the training director.
-If you would like to visit - that is, if seeing the site and/or meeting with the training director will help you in your decision making - you are more than welcome and we will do our best to accommodate your schedule.
+More often than not we have matched with applicants who have not visited (or met with the training director).
+That is, there is no advantage - rankings-wise - to visiting or talking directly with the training director.
+If you would like to visit - that is, if seeing the site and/or meeting with the training director will help you in your decision-making - you are more than welcome and we will do our best to accommodate your schedule.

 What do interns do after they leave?
 All kinds of things.
 Many interns complete a postdoctoral fellowship to gain hours for licensure (current interns are given preference for our postdoctoral fellowship positions at CAPS); some interns apply for staff positions in counseling centers; some go on to teach at universities; and a few interns have left to work as consultants.

 Do doctoral interns get preferential consideration for job openings?
-Not really, although several doctoral interns have joined our staff at some point after finishing their training experience.
+Interns do get preferential consideration for our Postdoctoral Fellowship positions, but not necessarily staff positions.
+Several doctoral interns have joined our staff at some point after finishing their training experience.
 Having worked here helps you understand the challenges and rewards of working at CAPS and thus gives any applicant somewhat of an advantage during an interview.

 How do doctoral interns survive on the stipend?
 It is a challenge but many of our interns have found creative ways to get by on the salary.
 We suggest contacting current interns directly for more information about this particular issue.
 We continue to advocate for increases in the stipend.